 Patience, communication and listening skills are equally important

-The successful Care Assistant will receive an excellent salary of £12.65 per hour and the annual salary £21,707.40 per annum.
-We currently have permanent vacancies for both days and night shifts available.
+The successful Senior Care Assistant will receive an excellent salary of £13.00 per hour and the annual salary is £14,872 per annum.
+This exciting position is a permanent part time role for 22 hours a week working through nights.
 In return for your hard work and commitment you will receive the following generous benefits:

 28 days holiday (including bank holidays) and an option to buy annual leave